Section 4: The Regulatory System — Managing the Human Bottleneck

-🚨 The Anti-Kickback and Fair Market Value Pitfall: Why Free Space is a Felony Risk
+🚨 The AKS and FMV Pitfall: Why Free Space is a Felony Risk

 Capital Protection vs. Coordination: The Most Expensive "Savings" in Healthcare Real Estate

 Managing your own healthcare buildout isn't a cost-saving measure—it's a tax on your focus and capital.
-Learn why the "Expertise Gap" leads to 25-50% project overruns and why integrated oversight offers a 5-10X ROI over DIY project management.
+Avoid 25-50% project overruns and realize 5-10X ROI with why integrated oversight.

 You Only Build Your First Clinic Once

 First-time founders learn more in their first clinic buildout than they ever wanted to know about real estate development.
-The early decisions—programming, design standards, square footage assumptions, lease language, and code interpretation—shape every clinic they build afterward.
-This piece breaks down the most common pitfalls and how founders can set themselves up for success before the stress hits.
+See how founders can set themselves up for success before the stress hits.

 Healthcare Real Estate Has No Unicorns — Only Tradeoffs